MohammedAl13/Active-Directory-lab/README.md

 Select the desktop experience, otherwise in the others, you will only get CLI.

-In installation type, choose Custom install.
+In the installation type, choose Custom Install.

-After Install is complete, you can create a password and hit next.
+After installation is complete, you can create a password and hit next.

-After you are logged in, to get enhanced User experence doing this lab, we will need to download VM guest additions.
-Got to top of your screen to devices and at the bottom, it should say "Insert Guest Additions CD image"
+After you are logged in, we will need to download VM guest additions to enhance the user experience while doing this lab.
+Go to the top of your screen to devices, and at the bottom, it should say "Insert Guest Additions CD image."

-Now go to file explorer > This PC > CD Drive VirtualBox Guest Addition > VBoxWindowsAdditions-amd64
+Now go to File Explorer> This PC > CD Drive VirtualBox Guest Addition > VBoxWindowsAdditions-amd64

-Click and run it and hit next keeping all default settings and at the end, hit install.
+Click and run it, hit next, keep all default settings, and hit install at the end.

-Next select reboot later and then shutdown the VM.
+Next, select reboot later and then shut down the VM.
 After shutting down, start the VM again.

 Now go into settings > Networks & Internet > Ethernet > change adapter options.
-You will see 2 ethernet connections and now we need to determine which one is Internet facing and which one is internal facing.
+You will see 2 ethernet connections, and now we need to determine which one is Internet facing and which one is internal facing.
-To do this, simply right click on 1 of them and click status.
+To do this, right-click on 1 of them and click status.
 Now hit details and look at the IPv4 Address.
-If it starts with 10.0 etc, then this one is Internet facing, if it starts with 169. etc, then it is internal facing.
+If it starts with 10.0, etc, then this one is Internet-facing; if it starts with 169. etc, then it is internal facing.

 ![Screenshot 2025-02-03 114734](https://github.com/user-attachments/assets/18e2f356-333d-4833-96c8-b48fad1a744b)

 ![Screenshot 2025-02-03 114826](https://github.com/user-attachments/assets/a07644fa-18fe-42ec-99f9-97f25e90dc2b)

-Now that you have identified them, to easily reference later, rename both Internet and internal, to the corresponding connection, or name it to whatever you find makes it easier to identify.
+Now that you have identified them, to easily reference later, rename both Internet and internal to the corresponding connection, or name it to whatever you find makes it easier to identify.

-Right click the Internal Connection and go to properties.
+Right-click the Internal Connection and go to properties.
 Follow the next steps to assign the IP.

 ![Screenshot 2025-02-03 115438](https://github.com/user-attachments/assets/a1ae52d5-616c-4f92-840f-3191d7faa97a)

 ![Screenshot 2025-02-03 115608](https://github.com/user-attachments/assets/0f37e536-8484-44bf-bd33-d40dc231771f)

-Also, while you are in settings, head over to about section and rename the PC to Domain Controller and then restart.
+Also, while you are in settings, head over to the About section, rename the PC to Domain Controller, and then restart.

 Active Directory Installation
 -------------------------------------------
-Once VM is restarted, a popup should be coming called Server Manager > Dashboard.
+Once the VM is restarted, a popup should come up called Server Manager > Dashboard.
 We have been ignoring this until now.

-You will need to click on Add roles and features and just hit next.
-Inserver selction, you should only have 1 server so select it and hit next.
+You must click on Add Roles and Features and just hit Next.
+In server selection, you should only have 1 server, so select it and hit next.

 In server roles, you will need to click Active Directory domain services.
-Make sure to not click the others. then continue clicking next and then install.
+Make sure not to click the others.
+Then continue clicking next and then install.

 ![Screenshot 2025-02-03 120208](https://github.com/user-attachments/assets/a43353df-2fd8-477e-88f7-276391870020)

-On the top right of the screen, you should see a yellow falg, click it.
+On the top right of the screen, you should see a yellow flag; click it.
 Click the "Promote this server to a domain controller."
 Now follow these steps.

 ![Screenshot 2025-02-03 134435](https://github.com/user-attachments/assets/c6c1f1a0-fc31-410a-861d-e5ba97fac44f)

-In root domain name, you can write any name you want, or write mydomain.com to make it easier.
+You can write any name or mydomain.com in the root domain name to make it easier.

-On the next screen in the password section, just type in the same password for your windows server.
+On the next screen in the password section, just type the same password for your Windows server.
 After this, just keep pressing next and then Install.
 The computer will now restart.

-Creating Personal Domain Account
+Creating a Personal Domain Account
 ------------------------------------
-Follow the screenshots and directions to set account.
+Follow the screenshots and directions to set up an account.

 ![Screenshot 2025-02-03 134840](https://github.com/user-attachments/assets/ef5ac6e0-5fb5-4ee6-9ab2-bec357b79c3e)